Hard Edge Statistics of Products of P\'olya Ensembles and Shifted GUE's: Proof of Theorem

 \subsection{The Case $2<|x|$}

 Again, we first consider the simpler case $\tilde{a}_2x>0$ which is now only given by the parametrization $z=t+z_+/|z_-|$ with $t\in\mathbb{R}$.
 For the function $F$, we obtain

-because the maximum of the missing term in the second line is taken at $t=0$.
+because the maximum of the quotient of the first and the second line is taken at $t=0$.
 When noticing that $|x|=|z_+|+|z_-|$ and $|z_+z_-|=1$, the ratio of the $z$ and $z'$ integrand is always exponentially smaller than unity, i.e.,

 with $\tilde{\theta}={\rm ln}(|z_+|/|z_-|)>0$.
-Additionally, the denominator $1/|e^{i\varphi}-t-z_+/|z_-||$ has the upper bound $1/\sqrt{|z_+|/|z_-|-1}$ as does the function $K\omega^{(n)}\left(\tilde{a}_2(t+z_+/|z_-|)\right)$ by $c|z_-|/|\tilde{a}_2z_+|$.
+Additionally, the denominator $1/|e^{i\varphi}-t-z_+/|z_-||$ has the upper bound $1/\sqrt{|z_+|/|z_-|-1}$ as does the function $K\omega^{(n)}\left(\tilde{a}_2(t+\frac{z_+}{|z_-|})\right)$ by $c|z_-|/|\tilde{a}_2z_+|$.
 Therefore, the whole integrand is uniformly bounded from above by $e^{-n \gamma}$ with $\gamma>0$.
 Hence, the integral $\mathcal{I}$ vanishes exponentially.

 Nothing changes for the situation of $\tilde{a}_2x<0$ when considering the part $\mathcal{C}_1=\{z=t+z_+/|z_-|\,|t\in\mathbb{R}\ {\rm and}\ |t|>1/n\}$ of the whole contour $\mathcal{C}_z=\mathcal{C}_1\cup\mathcal{C}_2\cup\mathcal{C}_3$.
 Indeed the additional exponential term for the bound of $K\omega^{(n)}$ is inferior to the Gaussian in Eq.~\eqref{Fratioout} and does not even scale with $n$.